nonmodernist/nonmodernist.github.io/content/notes/film-industry-history.md

 ## The Mythical Golden Age of Exhibition

 I've grumped too long already but it's also worth mentioning that our idea of a quiet, respectful, fully-engaged moviegoing experience (as opposed to the distracted viewing we do at home) is fundamentally ahistorical as well.
 For most of moviegoing history, the theatre was not a place where we viewed movies without distractions.
 Quite the opposite, especially in the era when a movie ran back-to-back all day long and patrons could enter and exit at any point.
+(And then there was the porn theatre era...)

-{{ divider(style="ornate") }}
+{{ divider() }}

 With all of that said, ["Tide Pod cinema"](@/notes/streaming-cinema-quality.md) is a wonderful phrase, and I do think it describes something important about contemporary streaming cinema.
 But I maintain that the point could be made without lapsing into ahistoricism!